Seasonal Home Routines That Support Everyday Living

 Spring Routines: Reset and Refresh

+Spring is always the season that gets me moving again.
 The first place I naturally reset each spring is the kitchen.
 Organizing the drawers, cupboards, and pantry always gives me the motivation to start the rest of my spring cleaning routine.

-Spring routines often include things like:
+Spring changes around your home can include things like:

 • organizing kitchen drawers and cupboards

-• clearing out the pantry
+• cleaning and organizing the pantry

 • decluttering entryways and storage spaces